Fourth Amendment Violations:

 Assault On Privacy

-Starting with only his email address and without a warrant, the government used pen register and trap-and-trace devices (pen-traps) to locate Ross’s home and collect all the internet traffic information flowing through his router and laptop.
+Starting with only his email address and without a warrant, federal agents used pen register and trap-and-trace devices (pen-traps) to locate Ross’s home and collect all the internet traffic information flowing through his router and laptop.

 The government claims they can do this because of an outdated legal theory from the 1970’s called the Third-Party Doctrine.
-This doctrine was born in the context of rotary telephone technology and established that the numbers you dial are not private because you voluntarily convey them to the telephone company.
+This doctrine was born in the context of rotary telephone technology and established that the numbers you dial are not private because you voluntarily convey them to the telephone company (the third party).

 In violation of the Fourth Amendment, they used general warrants which lack specificity and permit unlimited rummaging through private information and property.
-General warrants were abhorred by the Framers of the Constitution, are why they wrote the Fourth Amendment, and were a driving force behind the American Revolution.
+General warrants were abhorred by the Framers of the Constitution, were the reason why they wrote the Fourth Amendment, and were a driving force behind the American Revolution.

-With virtually all of Ross’s digital information spanning his adult life, the government was able to pick and choose from it the data that supported its case, attributing it all to him without verification, and painting a picture of Ross in the minds of his jury at odds with who he really is.
+With virtually all of Ross’s digital information spanning his adult life, the prosecution was able to pick and choose from it the data that supported its case.
+They attributed it all to him without verification and painted a picture of Ross in the minds of his jury at odds with who he really is.

 - ▲ – Amicus brief from Cato Institute, Reason Foundation, CEI, and R Street Institute (page 10)